-City is the sole provider but there are other public or Program is required by Code, ordinance, private entities which could be contracted to provide this service
+City is the sole provider but there are other public or Program is required by Code, ordinance, private entities which could be contracted to provide resolution or policy OR to fulfill franchise or this service

 CITY RECREATION PARKS & CEMETERY

 Recreation: Staff works closely with Basin Recreation to ensure efficient scheduling for the right sport/event on the right field.
 We coordinate field resting and scheduling so no one facility gets overused.